About the toolkit

 From niche to necessity, genomic testing is now ready for rollout within the NHS.
 We want to help healthcare professionals deliver a gold standard of care to patients.

-Genomics is rapidly becoming an integral part of cancer care and its clinical significance will only increase in time, transitioning into a central pillar of routine cancer treatment and prevention.
+Genomics is rapidly becoming an integral part of cancer care.
+Its clinical significance will only increase in time, transitioning into a central pillar of routine cancer treatment and prevention.
 Macmillan understands the importance of supporting both those living with and beyond cancer, but also the people who make that happen: the healthcare professionals.

 This area of the toolkit will cover a specific tumour site: colorectal.